 You fixate on him by sending multiple texts, emails and phone calls a day.
 But what happens?
 He pulls back!
 This is crazy!
 He seemed to feel something for you.
 Why is he retreating?

 Not understanding the problem, you text more and try harder by cooking his favorite meals and inviting him for dinner.
 You try buying his favorite beer or suggesting you hang out at his favorite place.
 He might show up occasionally, but you can feel his detachment.

-So you try harder.
+So you continue to try harder.

 The next thing you know, he rarely answers your texts and you don’t see him.
 He’s gone rogue in a big way.

-You’re left wondering what happened.
+What happened?
 Did he find another woman?
 Did you do something to push him away?
 What’s going on?

-Pushing Him Away With My Insecurities | Your mind got the better of you
+Pushing Him Away With My Insecurities | Your Mind Plays Tricks on You

 When you meet a new guy and things are all hot and heavy, your mind says, “Hey, this is looking good so I’ll proceed as before.”

 You feel those squishy feelings of love early on, probably too early.
 You’re totally hot for this guy and every minute spent with him, either by text, phone or FaceTime, is like gold.